eth-cscs/abcpy/README.md

 and
-[Prof. Jukka-Pekka Onnela, Harvard University](https://www.hsph.harvard.edu/onnela-lab/) for helpful contributions and advice; Avinash Ummadisinghu and Nicole Widmern respectively for developing dynamic-MPI backend and making ABCpy suitbale for hierarchical models; and finally CSCS (Swiss National Super Computing Center) for their generous support.
+[Prof. Jukka-Pekka Onnela, Harvard University](https://www.hsph.harvard.edu/onnela-lab/) for helpful contributions and advice; Avinash Ummadisinghu and Nicole Widmern respectively for developing dynamic-MPI backend and making ABCpy suitable for hierarchical models; and finally CSCS (Swiss National Super Computing Center) for their generous support.